jiaxianyan/MBP/README.md

 This is a PyTorch implementation of MBP for the task of predicting protein-ligand binding affinity.
 If you encounter any issues, please reach out to jiaxianyan@mail.ustc.edu.cn.

-All codes and data are available on https://github.com/jiaxianyan/MBP.

 ![MBP_framework](visualization/MBP_framework.png)

 ## ChEMBL-Dock